 We try this one instead, and sit in the corner where the barman – leaning over a glass dome of old sandwiches and, quite implausibly, an old red keg of Watney’s Red Barrel on the bar – tells me John and Cynthia used to sit.

-I plonk down in a chair where the springs have gamely abandoned ship and we slop pints of ale on the old wood, ringed, table and toast to a feel of an older Liverpool.
+I plonk down in a chair where the springs have long ago abandoned ship, and we slop pints of ale on the old wood, ringed, table and toast to this side of Liverpool.

 Happy to have got here.